Discovering Sarah Piatt

 Discovering Sarah Piatt explores the life of Sarah Morgan Bryan Piatt (1836-1919).
 This podcast is hosted by Elizabeth Renker, a professor in the Department of English at The Ohio State University.

 Sarah was a popular, prolific, and well-regarded poet during her lifetime, writing more than 600 poems across more than half a century.
 Her earliest work, composed when she was still the unmarried Kentucky teenager Sallie M. Bryan, was published by the most influential newspaper editors in the nation.
 She married Ohio poet John James Piatt in 1861.
 In the tumultuous decades ahead, her work met with robust national and transatlantic acclaim.
 She fell into obscurity upon her death and was rediscovered only in the 1990s, by numerous scholars working independently of one another.
 Since that time, she has quickly gained stature as a major artist, now standing at the brink of the American canon.
-In this collection of interviews, scholars who contributed to Piatt’s rediscovery tell their stories about how they came to “find” Piatt—and why she merits status as one of America’s great authors.
+Podcast host Professor Elizabeth Renker interviews scholars and researchers about Sarah’s life and times–and about why she merits status as one of America’s great writers.

 Learn more at the Sarah Morgan Bryan Piatt Recovery Project https://kb.osu.edu/handle/1811/87055.